RockNHawk/search-engine/README.md

 ![](https://github.com/approach0/search-engine-docs-eng/raw/master/img/clip.gif)

-This branch is saved for reproducing `CIKM-2018` paper results.
+This branch is saved for reproducing results.
 Sections below describes how to setup, index and search NTCIR-12 dataset using Approach0.
 This branch also provides some tool scripts for generating TREC format files.

 Details on our evaluation results (including query-by-query search result output) and also the NTCIR-12 dataset (in LaTeX)